sgago/thestudyguide/algorithms/algorithms.md

 The notes are ugly, but they get the job done.

 Really, DP is typically similar in efficiency to DFS + memoization + pruning.
-Pruning is important, to save space and reduced wasted calculations.
 We typically call DP *bottom-up* and DFS + memoization + pruning *top-down*.
+While these algorithms can solve the same problems they typically have different applicaitons and strengths.
+- DFS is typically more generic and is helpful for exploring trees and graphs.
+You'll typically see if for combinatorial problems, mazes, or exploring a graph.
+- DP is helpful for overlapping subproblemms with optimal structure.
+You'll see this used for knapsack problems and longest sequence problems and so on.

 ## Strategy for DP
-Broadly speaking, if this is your first sojourn in DP-land, the big question you're trying to answer is "How the !@#$ do I fill up this slice such that one of the values has the final answer?"
+Again, with DP you're trying to fill up a slice with answers to subproblems, often having to determine what to do if there's overlap when saving to same spot.

 To begin solving DP problems, we can answer some basic questions:
 1. What goes in our memo?
 It's typically the same thing whatever the problem is asking for.
 For example, if the problem is asking for counts of something, then we're memoizing counts.
 If it's asking for maximum values, then we memoize maximum values.
 You might also need to determine here if you need a 1D or 2D memo.